Stay up to date on tips, tidbits, and the latest news regarding Rocky Point Travel Info.

 Stay in line – do not cut in front of others.

-Plan to stop near the Mexican port of entry gate.
-You will be directed to one of the two lines (During busy periods, there may be three inspection lanes open)
+You may be stopped near the Mexican port of entry gate, frequently just to roll your window down to respond to a few quick questions.
+You may be directed to one of two lines (During busy periods, there may be three inspection lanes open)

-Be ready to exit your car if directed – All passengers must exit and stand to side away from traffic
+Be ready to exit your car if directed – If asked to get out of the car, all passengers must exit and stand to side away from traffic

 Some vehicles, particularly large ones, may be sent to x-ray for inspection

-👉Expect longer wait times on busy weekends and holidays, though inspection only takes about 2 minutes.
+👉Expect longer wait times on busy weekends and holidays, though inspections/questions generally take under 2 minutes.

 Contact us for additional information or to address further questions you may have.